codecrypto-academy/pfm-web2.5-feb25/README.md

 ```

 ## 🌟 Try it yourself

 1. Move to the script directory
 2. Execute the script with the following command
    ```bash
    ./script.sh
    ```

-## createBESUnetwork.sh
-The `createBESUnetwork.sh` script automates the creation of a BESU network (Ethereum client compatible with testnets and Mainnet).

 ### Running the Script